 - “Power saving” - the laptop’s integrated graphics Intel HD Graphics 630 chip found inside the Intel Core i7 7700HQ processor, and

 - “High performance” - the much more powerful NVIDIA discrete graphics card found inside the laptop.

 Make the selection you prefer and click or tap Save.

 Repeat the process for every app or game that you want to configure and, the next time you launch them, Windows 10 will use the video card you chose, offering you either higher performance or longer battery time, depending on your preferences.

 If you change your mind and no longer want to manage what video card is used by an app or game using the “Graphics performance” feature, you can.
 In the list of managed apps and games, click or tap on the one that you want to stop managing and then press the Remove button.

 The graphics performance profile for that app or game is deleted immediately and is no longer used.

-...or do you prefer leaving Windows 10 automatically choose the best option?
-We are curious to know whether you prefer making choices on your own or if it is too much of a hassle to do it.
-Also, do you think that this new feature in Windows 10 April 2018 Update is better than making the same settings in Nvidia’s or AMD’s video drivers?
-Use the comments below to share your opinion.
+...or do you prefer leaving Windows 10 to automatically choose the best option?
+Either way, now you know how to get a game (or app) to run on a specific graphics card in Windows 10.
+We are curious to know whether you like making choices on your own or if it’s too much of a hassle.
+Also, do you think that this Windows 10 feature is better than making the same settings in Nvidia’s or AMD’s video drivers?
+Use the comments below to let us know.